heygrady/textshadow/readme.md

 # Text Shadow
 This library is a `text-shadow` polyfill for Internet Explorer 9 and below.
 It uses the Microsoft proprietary [blur filter](http://msdn.microsoft.com/en-us/library/ms532979(v=vs.85\).aspx) and the [alpha filter](http://msdn.microsoft.com/en-us/library/ms532967(v=vs.85\).aspx) along with layering to closely approximate `text-shadow`.

-* currently only pixel units are supported
+* Currently only pixel units are supported
-* cutting and pasting text will result in doubled text
+* Cutting and pasting text will result in doubled text
-* the creation of the extra DOM nodes could potentially be faster
+* The creation of the extra DOM nodes could potentially be faster
+* Multiple shadows are not supported.
+Only the first shadow will be rendered.

 ## Usage
 It is recommended to use this library with a feature detection library such as [Modernizr](http://www.modernizr.com/docs/#textshadow).